swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

 This approach enables inference of the wrapper attribute on the closure parameter from context.
-However, this breaks the property wrapper declaration model, and it would force callers into the property wrapper syntax.
-This approach also raises questions about anonymous closure parameters that have an inferred property wrapper custom attribute.
-If an anonymous closure parameter `$0` has the `wrappedValue` type, accessing the backing wrapper and projected value would naturally use `_$0` and `$$0`, which are far from readable.
-If `$0` has the backing wrapper type, this would mean that naming the parameter would cause the value to change types, which is very unexpected for the user.
-Finally, the property wrapper syntax is purely implementation detail for the closure body, which does not belong in the API signature.
+However, this breaks the property-wrapper declaration-model, and would force callers to use the property-wrapper syntax.
+This approach, also, raises questions about anonymous closure-parameters that have an inferred property-wrapper custom-attribute.
+That is, if an anonymous closure parameter `$0` has the `wrappedValue` type, accessing the backing wrapper and projected value would naturally use `_$0` and `$$0`, which are _far_ from readable.
+Furthermore, suppose `$0` is bound to the backing wrapper-type; this would mean that naming the parameter would cause the value to change types, which would be very unexpected from a user standpoint.
+All in all, the property-wrapper syntax is purely an implementation detail for the closure body, which does _not_ belong to the API signature.

 ## Future directions

-### Support property wrapper initialization from a projected value
+### Support property-wrapper initialization from a projected value

 Today, a property wrapper can be initialized from an instance of its `wrappedValue` type if the wrapper provides a suitable `init(wrappedValue:)`.
 The same initialization strategy is used in this proposal for property wrapper parameters to allow users to pass a wrapped value as a property wrapper argument.
 We could extend this model to support initializing a property wrapper from an instance of its `projectedValue` type by allowing property wrappers to define an `init(projectedValue:)` that follows the same rules as `init(wrappedValue:)`.
 This could allow users to additionally pass a projected value as a property wrapper argument, like so: